Historical Review of the United Church of Christ of California 1866 – 2025

 1922 – The pastor of the California church started assuming the duties as pastor for the Salem church.

 1924 – Dec.
 15, Rev. F.P.
-Umbeck resigned to pastor the Nazareth Evangelical Church of Chicago.
+Umbeck resigned as pastor of the Nazareth Evangelical Church of Chicago.
 German services were limited to one per month at this time.

 1925 – On March 22, Rev. J.C.
 Bierbaum of Lexington, MO, assumed duties as the pastor of the California and Salem congregations.